-Pursuant to the requirements of the Securities Exchange Act of 1934, the registrant has duly caused this report to be signed on its behalf by the undersigned thereunto duly authorized.
+Pursuant to the requirements of the Securities Exchange Act of 1934, the rethereunto duly authorized. registrant ha duly caused this report to be signed on its behalf by the undersigned

 Ventyx Biosciences, Inc.

-/s/ Martin Auster Martin Auster, M.D.
+Date: May 11, 2023 By: /s/ Martin Auster

+Martin Auster, M.D.

 Chief Financial Officer

-(Principal financial officer and duly authorized to sign on behalf of the registrant)
+(P rincipal financial officer and duly authorized to sign on behalf of the registrant)

+90